 Students must also show evidence of drawing abilities and/or technical skills and have a portfolio of work.

-The MFA program in Stage Design recruits through the University/Resident Theatre Association's portfolio review and interview process in January and February annually.
-On campus portfolio presentations and interviews are conducted throughout the year.
-Contact Prof. Laurel Shoemaker at firstname.lastname@example.org to set up an on campus appointment.
+The MFA program in Stage Design recruits through both the University/Resident Theatre Association and SETC LiNK portfolio reviews, as well as at USITT.
+Interview processes begin in November and run through February annually.
+On campus portfolio presentations and interviews are encouraged and conducted throughout the year.
+Contact Prof. JD Madsen at firstname.lastname@example.org to set up an on campus appointment or if you have questions regarding the process or openings in the program.

 Graduate Design Application